allamand/katacoda-scenarios/vote-microservice/step1.md

   net:
 </pre>

-This allow to use a docker network to plus the container on.
+This allow to use a docker network to plug the container on.

 ## Launch the LoadBalancer